FIFA 18 has arrived.

 But before you go and buy it, we’ve pulled together every single bit of information about EA SPORTS’ brilliant new game.

-This includes a detailed review, the cheapest places to buy it, the highest rated players, hints, tips and much, much more.
+This includes a detailed review, the cheapest places to buy it, the highest rated players and much, much more.

-We’ll be keeping this page updated every day – so if somethin big happens, we’ll cover it.
+We’ll be keeping this page updated every day – so if something big happens, we’ll cover it.

 On the plus side…